Utilities

 SDSIO-Server

-The Python utility SDSIO-Server enables recording and playback of SDS data files via socket (TCP/IP), USB (Bulk transfer), or serial (UART) connection.
-It communicates with the target using these SDSIO Client interfaces:
+The Python utility SDSIO-Server enables recording and playback of SDS data files via USB, socket (TCP/IP) or serial (UART) connection.
+It communicates with the target using a SDSIO-Client interface.
+Refer to the following sections for using the different client interfaces:

-- serial/usart for serial communication via CMSIS-Driver USART.
+- USB for communication via USB using MDK-Middleware.

-- socket for TCP/IP communication via IoT Socket using MDK-Middleware, LwIP, or CMSIS-Driver WiFi.
+- Network for TCP/IP communication via IoT Socket using MDK-Middleware, LwIP, or CMSIS-Driver WiFi.

-The SDS data stream is recorded to files with the following naming convention:
+SDS data streams are stored in *.sds files with the following naming convention:

-The data content of the <name>.<index>.sds is described with metadata file <name>.sds.yml in YAML format.
+The contents of <name>.<label>[.p].sds files are described by the metadata file <name>.sds.yml in YAML format.

 Usage